thecsea/mysqltcs/README.md

 you can see [examples](#examples) to understand how to use library

+You can also take a look to [wiki](https://github.com/thecsea/mysqltcs/wiki) to see the detailed description

 # Tests
 Mysqltcs is tested with automatic test: phpunit test.
 So we have a good chance of not having errors, but not the certainty.